-CPAP Therapy requires wearing a mask on your face at night that blows air (positive pressure) through your nose to keep your airway from collapsing at night.
+CPAP Therapy requires wearing a mask on your face at night that blows air (positive pressure) through your nose to keep your airway from collapsing during sleep.
 This breathing machine is kept on all night and can require adding distilled water to humidify the air you breathe.
-CPAP machines are not custom made but prefabricated with a number of different mask to attach to the hoses.
+CPAP machines are not custom made but prefabricated with a number of different masks to attach to the hoses.

-Oral Appliance Therapy requires wearing a customize oral appliance resting on your dentition.
+Oral Appliance Therapy allows patients to manage their sleep-breathing disorder with a customized oral appliance.
 This appliance serves to physiologically prevent the collapse of your airway by stabilizing your lower jaw, tongue, and soft palate.
-There are over 115 different variations of these customized appliances making a comprehensive evaluation paramount for selecting the best device for you.
-Oral appliance therapy can be very effective in treating patients who snore and those suffering from mild to moderate sleep apnea.
+There are over 115 different variations of these customized appliances, making a comprehensive evaluation paramount for selecting the best device and specifically customizing it to you.
+Oral Appliance Therapy can be very effective in treating patients who snore and those suffering from mild to moderate sleep apnea.
 Additionally, if severe sleep apnea patients are unable to tolerate a CPAP machine, they can be fitted with an appliance that positions the lower jaw and tongue to provide optimal airflow during sleep.